elielberra/note-saver/README.md

 On the server side, the application uses the **Winston** library for logging, with colorized logs in the console for improved readability.
 On the client side, **Loglevel** is used for logging, and it only logs to the browser console in non-production environments.
 In production, logging is minimized to reduce unnecessary performance overhead and to avoid exposing the error stack and potentially sensitive code to the user for security reasons.

+## RabbitMQ

+This project uses [RabbitMQ](https://www.rabbitmq.com/docs) to manage message queuing, where logs from both the client and server are sent for centralized handling.
+A consumer retrieves the logs from the queue and sends them to Elasticsearch.

+The user, queue, virtual host, and other configurations are declared in a `definitions.json` file, which is loaded by `rabbitmq.conf` during startup.

+When running locally with Docker Compose, for a user-friendly interaction with RabbitMQ, I recommend accessing [http://localhost:15672](http://localhost:15672) using the username `guest` and the password `guest`.

 ## Nginx Proxy

 An [Nginx](https://nginx.org/en/) proxy is used to forward requests to the **client** and **server**, ensuring seamless communication between services.
 Additionally, the proxy is configured with SSL certificates to provide secure connections.